cglane/nextjs/README.md

 - All components should be tested on 3 screen widths
 - Always use 'md' when thinking about desktop screens.
 - Data fetching and internationalization should be handled in server rendered files, and passed down to client files.
+- All static language should be capture by a variable with the locales file.

 ## Gotchas